casper-network/docs/source/docs/casper/developers/json-rpc/types_chain.md

 ## ByteCode {#bytecode}

-A container for contract's Wasm bytes.
+A container for a contract's Wasm bytes.

 Required Parameters: